When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Become familiar with the blog's content and make a connection with the blogger BEFORE you pitch @AndreeaAyersClick To Tweet

-Start following a few bloggers who are beautifully aligned with your business and begin to interact with them NOW – long before you want to pitch them.
+Start following a few bloggers who are aligned with your business and begin to interact with them NOW – long before you want to pitch them.
 Then, when you feel a rapport has been built, put together a personalised pitch that shows the value to them in the two of you collaborating.

 Video storytelling for TV fame